eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-rpc-checkin.md

 ![Checkin Admin Screen](../images/checkin-admin-screen.png)

-Send this to checkin the registration into a datetime, and if they're already checked in, it will check them out.
+Send this to check in the registration into a datetime, and if they're already checked in, it will check them out.
 Note that it takes care of ensuring:

-* the current user has logged in and has the "ee_edit_checkins" capability and can checkin the specified registration
+* the current user has logged in and has the "ee_edit_checkins" capability and can check in the specified registration
 * the registration is approved (setting "force"="true" disables this check)
-* the registration's ticket limit isn't exceeded (eg if their ticket only allows them to checkin to 2 datetimes, it won't allow them to check into a 3rd datetime)
+* the registration's ticket limit isn't exceeded (eg if their ticket only allows them to check in to 2 datetimes, it won't allow them to check into a 3rd datetime)

-> Note: checking a user OUT of a datetime is only for record-keeping, it does not invalidate the checkin.
-Eg, if a ticket allows a user to checkin to 1 datetime, and the registration has been checked into a datetime, then they won't be allowed to check into any other datetimes on the event, even if they get checked out of the datetime they originally checked into.
-The only way to allow them to checkin to other datetimes would be to DELETE the original checkin record (not just check them out of the datetime they checked into).
+> Note: checking a user OUT of a datetime is only for record-keeping, it does not invalidate the check-in.
+Eg, if a ticket allows a user to check in to 1 datetime, and the registration has been checked into a datetime, then they won't be allowed to check into any other datetimes on the event, even if they get checked out of the datetime they originally checked into.
+The only way to allow them to check in to other datetimes would be to DELETE the original check-in record (not just check them out of the datetime they checked into).

 ### Route